ChitrakshGupta/Secure-Electronic-Voting-System/README.md

 # Secure Electronic Voting System

 This project is a **Secure Electronic Voting System** designed to ensure privacy, authenticity, and integrity in elections.
-The system uses cryptographic techniques such as **RSA encryption**, **Paillier encryption**, **Blind Signatures**, and **Digital Signatures** to protect votes and ensure voter anonymity while maintaining verifiability.
+The system uses cryptographic techniques such as Oblivious Transfer, Paillier encryption, RSA encryption, and Digital Signatures to protect votes and ensure voter anonymity while maintaining verifiability.

 ---